The USS Herring (SS-233) was a Gato-class World War II era submarine.

 2. Next of kin of casualties have been notified.

-Japanese reports obtained after the war revealed that the Herring was sunk on June 1, 1944, two kilometers south of Point Tagan on Matsuwa To Island in the Kurlies, after sinking two merchant ships at anchor close to shore at Matsuwa To with torpedoes at 0742 hours.
+Japanese reports obtained after the war revealed that the Herring was sunk on June 1, 1944, two kilometers south of Point Tagan on Matsuwa To Island in the Kurlies, at the approximate geographic position 48° 01′ N, 153° 17' E, after sinking two merchant ships at anchor close to shore at Matsuwa To with torpedoes at 0742 hours.
 The report stated the surfaced submarine appeared to have been damaged from running aground off Cape Tagan.
 In a counterattack made at 0756 hours, shore batteries scored two direct hits on the Herring's conning tower, and the gallant submarine went down with all hands.
 The Japanese report stated the sinking brought bubbles and foam to the surface; later a fifteen-mile long heavy oil slick covered the surface.
 The Herring was the only U.S. submarine to be sunk by a shore battery during the war.
 4

 A list of the personnel lost with the Herring is maintained at On Eternal Patrol.